Want to impress employers with your portfolio or demo reel? Listen up!

 Before you create a 20-minute opus, read these tips from our mentors at CG Spectrum on how to make a demo reel or portfolio that knocks employers' socks off!
 As industry experts, they know exactly what studios are looking for in a folio or demo reel, and have often been the ones hiring budding artists like yourself.

-Animation Reel by CG Spectrum Alumni Vanessa Rossi
+Example of Animation Reel by CG Spectrum Alumni Vanessa Rossi

 1. Make Your Demo Reel or Portfolio Entertaining